The Best Electric Toothbrush

 Many powered toothbrushes also include a quadrant timer that alerts you when 30 seconds have passed to encourage brushing evenness, and allow you to brush your teeth one “quadrant” at a time (lower-outer teeth, lower-inner, upper-outer, upper-inner).
 This element, while a nice option, isn’t strictly necessary unless you like that style of brushing or struggle with brushing evenness as noticed by your dentist.
 “The time spent in each quadrant is just an aid to help ensure that you brush long enough to remove plaque on every tooth at the gum line and chewing surfaces, assuming you’re brushing properly,” said Messina.
 “Plus, we are not aware of studies that show brushing longer in smaller areas has an added beneficial effect in removing plaque.”

 The one-button simplicity is a great feature—there are no useless cleaning modes.
-The Deep Sweep 1000’s timer goes off every 30 seconds, alerting the user of the time by briefly pausing.
-After 2 minutes, the brush pulses three times to signal that a full cycle is up, but will continue brushing after if the user wants to keep brushing; it must always be manually turned off.
+The Pro 1000’s timer goes off every 30 seconds, alerting the user of the time by briefly pausing.
+After two minutes, the brush pulses three times to signal that a full cycle is up, but will continue brushing after if the user wants to keep brushing; it must always be manually turned off.
 This is nice for touching up on areas of your mouth you may not have given enough attention to.
 On many more expensive brushes, like the Philips Sonicare Diamondclean, pushing the button more than once activates different cleaning modes, forcing you to cycle through every option to get back to the simple default cleaning mode.

-Using the right brush head for your teeth and gums matters, and we like that the Deep Sweep can take advantage of Oral-B’s brush head line.
+Using the right brush head for your teeth and gums matters, and we like that the Pro 1000 can take advantage of Oral-B’s brush head line.
 The range is the widest of all toothbrush lines, making it easier to customize the brush for one user’s preferences and recommendations from their dentist.
 Bruce Schechner, a New York-based general and cosmetic dentist, said that “everyone reacts differently” to different brush shapes and sizes, and those factors don’t matter “as long as you’re using one you feel comfortable with.”
 Wolff said that whether a brush includes elements like rubber flaps doesn’t matter, but brushes should be “soft to medium, at hardest.”

 Oral-B’s brushes are also, on average, less expensive than replacement heads for other brushes.
-Dentists recommend getting a new toothbrush every 3 months, so these cost savings can add up over time.
+Dentists recommend getting a new toothbrush every three months, so these cost savings can add up over time.
 The Sonicare brush heads tend to be more expensive, while brands like the Waterpik and Dazzlepro have heads that are roughly the same price.

-The Deep Sweep 1000 was also quite comfortable to use.
+The Pro 1000 was also quite comfortable to use.
 Oral-B models use rotation and pulsation, so its brushes don’t buzz as intensely when the brush’s head touches your other teeth.
 All Sonicares vibrate at the same (high) frequency and produce a more jarring sensation when the back of the brush collides with other teeth.

 Flaws but not dealbreakers